Table of Contents

 Positive stains

-- Hormone expression (insulin, glucagon, gastrin, somatostatin, VIP, pancreatic polypeptide): may be seen but is not sufficient for diagnosis of a specific tumor type
+- Hormone expression (insulin, glucagon, gastrin, somatostatin, VIP, pancreatic polypeptide): may be seen but does not indicate functional tumor

 Negative stains